 Automobile accidents are the nation’s leading cause of injury and non-disease-related death.
 The victims and their families are often left physically, emotionally, and financially devastated often at the hands of someone else’s negligence.

 What victims of motor vehicle accidents often discover is that even a valid personal injury claim isn’t enough to win a case!
-However, a knowledgeable and experienced lawyer can navigate these complicated waters and help victims get compensation they deserve.
+However, a knowledgeable and experienced lawyer can navigate these complicated waters and help victims get the compensation they deserve.

-If you or a loved one was a victim of a motor vehicle accident, contact Babbitt & Johnson P.A. at 561-684-2500 or toll free at 888-666-0523 for a free consultation.
-We are dedicated to ensuring your rights are protected, and accept cases throughout the U.S.
+If you or a loved one was a victim of a motor vehicle accident, contact Babbitt & Johnson P.A. at 561-684-2500 or toll-free at 888-666-0523 for a free consultation.
+We are dedicated to ensuring your rights are protected and accept cases throughout the U.S.

 Every case we accept is handled on a contingency basis, so you won’t be charged any attorney’s fees unless we win.